Working in a big corporate office can be a blessing and a curse .

 The truth is, you probably won’t be able to single-handedly rid your company of this kind of ridiculousness—er, bureaucracy—anytime soon.
 But, by facing it head-on and dealing with it the correct way, you can make it a lot less frustrating on yourself and your team.

-After spending a few years in the corporate world, here are the things I found most frustrating—and how I learned to deal with them proactively.
+, here are the things I found most frustrating—and how I learned to deal with them proactively.

 The Issue: Lack of Transparency